|Program Website:||Click Here for Additional Information|

 ** Indicates rolling admission application process.
 Students will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

 |Area of Study:||Agriculture, Biological & Environmental Sciences, Cultural Studies, Development Studies, Ecology, Environment and Society, Environmental Management, Geography, International Studies, Japanese||Program Type:||Study Abroad|

 |Program Model:||Short-Term Faculty-Led||Language(s) of Instruction:||English|

 |Minimum GPA:||2.5||Housing:||- Other, Homestay, Hostel/Hotel|

 |Years of Eligibility:||Junior, Senior, Sophomore|

-This Summer Field Seminar is collaboration between the University of Wisconsin – Platteville and the University of Kentucky.
+This Summer Field Seminar is collaboration between the University of Wisconsin – Platteville and the University of Kentucky Japanese Studies Program.
 The course is built around the examination of the physical and cultural geography of Japan.
-The course is designed to cover various regions of Japan, examining physical and cultural differences and likenesses among outer regions and such well-known areas as Tokyo and Osaka.
-Students have the opportunity to participate in a 3 week program (1-3 crdits) or to extend the experience and participate on a 6 week program (6 credits).
+The course is designed to cover various regions of Japan, examining physical and cultural differences and likenesses among outer regions and such well-known areas as Tokyo and Kyoto.
+Students have the opportunity to participate in a 3-week program (1-3 credits) or to extend the experience and participate on a 6-week program (6 credits).

-The 3 week program consists of travel on the rail system between Hokkaido and Kyushu.
-Extending the program to 6 weeks gives students the opportunity to experience the campus of IEC Kyushu Kokusai College in Yatsushiro, Kumamoto (near Nagasaki), Kyushu.
+The 3-week program consists of travel on the rail system between Hokkaido and Kyushu.
+Extending the program to 6 weeks gives students the opportunity to interact with Japanese homestay families and experience the campus of IEC Kyushu Kokusai College in Yatsushiro, Kumamoto (near Nagasaki), Kyushu.